gscanlon21/notes/content/dev_notes/git.md

 Not sure what causes this, but one of two things will usually clear it up. `Fetch` first and then run `git push --no-thin` or `git gc --aggressive --prune=now`.

+## Split Up a Large (feature) Branch

+- Pull and make sure the feature branch is up-to-date with main.
+- Checkout a new branch from the main branch.
+- Merge the feature branch into the working tree.
+- Unstage or discard unwanted changes and commit staged changes.